stryan/materia/docs/markdown/attributes.md

 Due to its flexibility and existing tools, SOPS is the current recommended attributes engine.

+Note: since SOPS is configured externally, you may not need to supply any custom configuration to Materia.
+To make sure Materia attempts to use SOPS vaults you can force usage with the `MATERIA_ATTRIBUTES` setting, or by providing a blank configuration with `[sops]` in the config file or with `export MATERIA_SOPS=""`

 Materia expects SOPS-encrypted files to be either YAML or INI files.